varga-attila-94/WeatherDemo/README.md

 # WeatherDemo
-Weather Demo App written in Kotlin using MVVM, LiveData, DataBinding and Retrofit
+Weather Demo App written in Kotlin using MVVM, LiveData, DataBinding, Coroutines and Retrofit

 #### NOTE: You need a free Open Weather Map API key to properly use the application.